-The Australian Government supports film, television and other screen production in Australia through the Australian Screen Production Incentive.
-The Australian Screen Production Incentive comprises three refundable tax offsets, the:
+The Location Offset is part of the Australian Screen Production Incentive (ASPI).
+The Australian Government supports film, television and other screen production in Australia through the ASPI.
+The ASPI comprises three refundable tax offsets, the:

-- 1. Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying media that contain significant Australian content; - 2.
+- 1. Producer Offset, a 40 per cent rebate on the qualifying spend of qualifying Australian films and a 30 per cent rebate for other qualifying productions that contain significant Australian content; - 2.
 Post, Digital and Visual Effects (PDV) Offset, a 30 per cent rebate on the qualifying Australian spend relating to PDV production (including for productions shot overseas); and - 3.
 Location Offset, a 30 per cent rebate on the qualifying Australian spend of large-budget productions.

-The three offsets available under the Australian Screen Production Incentive are mutually exclusive.
+The three offsets available under the ASPI are mutually exclusive.
 For example, final certification of a production for the Location Offset will prohibit it from receiving certification for either the PDV or Producer Offsets.

 The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) administers the Location Offset and the PDV Offset.
+These guidelines refer to the Location Offset.
 The PDV Offset guidelines are available at www.arts.gov.au.